galaxyproject/gxadmin/docs/README.mutate.md

 [`mutate oidc-role-find-affected`](#mutate-oidc-role-find-affected) | Find users affected by galaxyproject/galaxy#8244
 [`mutate oidc-role-fix`](#mutate-oidc-role-fix) | Fix permissions for users logged in via OIDC.
 Workaround for galaxyproject/galaxy#8244
-[`mutate reassign-job-to-handler`](#mutate-reassign-job-to-handler) | Reassign a job to a different handler
+[`mutate reassign-job-to-handler`](#mutate-reassign-job-to-handler) | Reassign a job to a different handler [`mutate reassign-workflows-to-handler`](#mutate-reassign-workflows-to-handler) | Reassign workflows in 'new' state to a different handler.

 ## mutate approve-user